-Temporary jobs can be a great way to gain experience, try out a new career to see if you enjoy it, find work in a new city, get your foot in the door for a permanent position, or allow you flexibility for family or other commitments.
+Temporary jobs can be a great way to gain experience, try out a new career to see if you enjoy it, find work in a new city, get your foot in the door for a permanent position, or gain flexibility for family or other commitments.

-What is a Temp Worker?
+What Is a Temp Worker?

 What Is a Temp Agency?

-A temporary staffing firm, also known as a temp agency or staffing agency, finds and retains workers to send out on short or long-term assignments.
+A temporary staffing firm, also known as a temp agency or staffing agency, finds and retains workers to send out on short- or long-term assignments.
 Temp agencies usually deal with particular professions or businesses, such as healthcare, information technology, accounting, office administration, or industrial labor.

-The most common jobs that temp agencies fill include:
+Common jobs that temp agencies fill include:

 Other common temp jobs include electricians, human resources specialists, packaging workers, medical secretaries, and software developers.
 Again, these are just some of the many jobs you can get through a temp agency.